dsottimano/hacked-wordpress-site/readme.md

 My site, davidsottimano.com was recently hacked.
 I noticed on Feb 10th 2020 although it could have been a few days earlier.

+This repo contains a copy of the directory and a dump of the sql db.

 ## Details of the hack

 By going to the homepage using Googlebot user-agent, you would be shown a different version of the homepage